Constraining SMEFT BSM scenarios with EWPO and $\Delta_{CKM}$: SMEFT contributions to Electwoweak Fit

 \section{SMEFT contributions to Electwoweak Fit}

-The low-energy effects of the massive BSM particles can be approximated by integrating them out to obtain higher-dimensional interactions between the SM fields.
-In such an approach, the SM can be regarded as an effective theory whose known renormalizable interactions are supplemented by higher-order terms and scaled by inverse powers of the BSM mass scale.
-These higher dimensional operators can then be written in the form
+The low-energy effects of massive BSM particles can be approximated by integrating out the corresponding fields to obtain higher-dimensional interactions between the SM fields.
+In such an approach, the SM can be regarded as an effective theory whose known renormalizable interactions are supplemented by higher-order terms scaled by inverse powers of the BSM mass scale.
+The consequent effective Lagrangian can, then, be written in the form

-where $d$ represents the dimension of the operator and $i$ runs over all the redundant set of operators at a particular dimension.
-The operators $O_i^d$ are all $SU(3)\times SU(2)_L\times U(1)_Y$ invariant where all of the effects of the BSM physics reside in the WCs $\C_i^d$.
-We assume the WCs to be real and use the Warsaw basis \cite{Grzadkowski:2010es} to paramatrise them.
+where $d$ represents the dimension of the operator and $i$ runs over all the relevant set of operators at a particular dimension.
+The operators $O_i^d$ are all $SU(3)\times SU(2)_L\times U(1)_Y$ invariant with all of the effects of the BSM physics residing in the WCs $\C_i^d$.
+In our work, we assume the WCs to be real to eliminate any new sources of CP violation and use the Warsaw basis \cite{Grzadkowski:2010es} to parametrise them.